 Supplements for Nausea

 Supplements may also help treat nausea as a symptom.
-However, supplements will not treat any underlying medical condition triggers it.
+However, supplements will not treat any underlying medical condition that triggers it.
 Supplements are not a replacement for proper medical treatment.
 Always consult a doctor before taking supplements and make sure to follow all medical advice.
 Some supplements that may help:

 This root vegetable is available in various forms, including ground ginger, fresh ginger and ginger supplements.
-Ginger root extract is commonly used for digestive support and may help treat stomachaches and nausea.
-According to research, it may also help prevent it in pregnancy and chemotherapy (x).
-Take 1,000 mg of ginger root extract powder once a day.
+Ginger root extract is effective as a digestive support and may help treat stomach aches and nausea.
+According to research, it may also help prevent it in pregnancy and chemotherapy. (x) Take 1,000 mg of ginger root extract powder once a day.

-Peppermint is a fantastic herb that helps prevent nausea, ease stomach pain and aids digestion (x, x).
-It is available in different forms, including fresh peppermint, extract supplements and peppermint lozenges.
+Peppermint is a fantastic herb that helps prevent nausea, eases stomach pain and aids digestion. (x) (x) It is available in different forms, including fresh peppermint, extract supplements and peppermint lozenges.
 As a dietary supplement, take peppermint extract powder in 700 mg doses once or twice a day, preferably with food.

 The Bottom Line

 Nausea is a feeling of digestive uneasiness.
 It is often a symptom of many different conditions — motion sickness, migraine pain, inadequate diet, anxiety, heartburn, medications and pregnancy.
-The feeling also triggers other accompanying symptoms, such as dizziness, headache, fever, diarrhea, dry mouth and often vomiting.
+The feeling also triggers other accompanying symptoms, such as dizziness, headache, fever, diarrhea, dry mouth, and vomiting.

 However, sometimes it is not possible to treat the direct cause.
 But it is possible to relieve the symptom itself.
-Staying hydrated, making dietary changes or reducing alcohol intake may relieve the feeling.
-Ginger or peppermint extract supplements may also help reduce digestive discomfort.
+Staying hydrated, making dietary changes or reducing alcohol intake may alleviate the feeling.
+Ginger or peppermint extract supplements may also help ease digestive discomfort.
 Although they may help, supplements should not replace medical treatment.
 Consult a doctor before taking any supplements.